pikvm/pikvm/docs/faq.md

     Create your PSK using this command: `wpa_passphrase 'MyNetwork' 'P@assw0rd' >> /etc/wpa_supplicant/wpa_supplicant-wlan0.conf`

-    The second way is to use NetworkManager
+    The second way is to use NetworkManager which is an alternitive but not recommended

     ```yaml
     # rw